 - As discussed in the question and answer above, there is not a deep, liquid forward market for term SOFR rates.

 - Systems that capture, calculate, and provide rate related information (as they do now for LIBOR) will all have to be modified to account for SOFR.
 This endeavor is not expected to equal the amount of effort nor cost as seen with the global Y2K project prior to the year 2000, for example, but nevertheless the estimated cost to the world’s largest 14 banks alone for this LIBOR transition will be over $1.2 billion.

 - Timing is of great concern, as well.
-While all financial institutions are working on the LIBOR transition at various stages, it is unknown whether everyone, both financial institutions and end-users, will be prepared by the beginning of 2022.
-For any party that has not transitioned away from LIBOR and LIBOR ceases to exist, they will find themselves in a “zombie” position to which the answers are not clear today on how to deal with such a scenario.
+While all financial institutions are working on the LIBOR transition at various stages, it is unknown whether everyone, both financial institutions and end-users, will be prepared for the transition, even with the granted delay for USD LIBOR to the end of June 2023.
+For any party that has not transitioned away from LIBOR and LIBOR ceases to exist, they will find themselves in a “zombie” position to which the answers, particularly the legal answers, are not clear today on how to deal with such a scenario.